Noon Meditation on Mon, Wed, and Fri, 12:15 - 12:50 PM. Bob Harris and Kim Abbey share leadership of these brief, non-sectarian midday sessions.

 You're Invited!

 The Saturday Study Group meets on zoom from 1 - 3 PM on the first and third Saturdays of each month.
+We will read & study contemporary and classical texts, with help from Sonam Dorje.
 The book is "Enlightened Courage" by Dilgo Khyentse Rinpoche.
 The topic is Lojong mind training using 59 slogans.
 We will read a slogan and Rinpoche's commentary on the slogan out loud.
 Then participants who own other books on Lojong can volunteer to read commentaries from those books to the group.
 The group takes ample time to discuss the slogans.

 Long Meditation